Memory Architectures for AI Agents

 Claude (via AGENTS.md / CLAUDE.md)

-Flat file memory with human-in-the-loop curation.
-The model writes to the file; humans edit it directly.
+Flat file memory with human-in-the-loop curation: the model writes to the file, humans edit it directly.
 This sounds too simple to be worth comparing to MemGPT, but in practice the human curation step does something automatic systems can’t: it filters out noise.
 A well-maintained file with 50 carefully selected entries beats a vector store with 5000 auto-generated summaries of mixed quality.
 The constraint is a feature.

-ChatGPT and Coding Agents
+Coding Agents

 Cursor and Windsurf split the problem: config files handle procedural memory, and optional repository-level semantic indexes handle semantic memory over the codebase.
 Simpler than MemGPT, more structured than a flat file, and enough for most coding workflows.